 And there's more.

-Is there any scientist reading this who could calculate the probability of such a perfect chain of events ever happening, that ultimately lead to perfect conditions for life on earth?
+Could you calculate the probability of such a perfect chain of events ever happening, that ultimately lead to perfect conditions for life on earth?

-Did God also choose the moon size to align so neatly during an eclipse, so that astronomers would notice and ask questions about such things?
+Did God choose the moon size to align so neatly during an eclipse, so that astronomers would notice and ask questions about such things?

 See other Crescent Crosses